VeztaVezta

 • Trade-off: Your order may not fill if the market never reaches your price.

 For example, if YES shares are currently at $0.65 but you only want to buy at $0.55, you place a limit order at $0.55.
-If the price drops to that level, your order fills automatically.

-The Order Book (CLOB)
+The Order Book (Polymarket)

 Bid and Ask